-At first glance, this might look a little like capitalism, in the sense that it seems to be a meritocratic system, but it’s not.
+At first glance, this system might also look slightly capitalistic in the sense that it seems to be a meritocracy, but it’s not.
 People choose whether they want to perform a complex activity or a simpler one, and there is no value judgment, so there is no more merit in being an engineer than in being a gardener.
-The aslant view of capitalism was that an engineer could build many gardeners which may take care of many more gardens, so the engineer was therefore more important to society, but we know better about life’s meaning now.
+The mistaken view of capitalism was that an engineer could build many gardening robots, who in turn could take care of many more gardens; so the engineer was therefore above the gardener in the social hierarchy.
+But we know better about life’s meaning now.
 A robot can never replace a human because it can’t think as a human does and therefore it will never contribute that much to society in any area.
-A robot can only be designed to perform its task, while a human is there to interact with others and therefore contribute to the pursuit of happiness.
-Robots only make good machines, and machines are only used to do the dirty work no human wants to do, such as washing clothes, dishes or cleaning the house.
-Gardening, however, is a pleasant activity for many, and the fact that it’s pleasant gives it market value, which means that no one in their right mind would think of despising a gardener nowadays, or of studying long only to get a degree that says that you’re smarter than others.
+A robot can only be designed to perform its task, while a human is there to interact with the natural and human environment, thus contributing to the pursuit of happiness.
+Robots only make good machines, which are used to do the dirty work no human wants to do, such as washing clothes, dishes or cleaning the house.
+Gardening, however, is a pleasant activity for many, and the fact that it’s pleasant gives it market value, which means that no one in their right mind would think of despising a gardener nowadays, or of studying only to get a degree that says that you’re smarter than others.
 Smart, to us, is to invest our time correctly.

-The current system is simply called post-capitalistic, and it’s based on the concept of sharing economy which started to take off around the year two thousand and ninety, with the depletion of Earth’s natural resources.
-It defers from communism in the simple factor that there is no redistribution of wealth but simply a more collaborative approach towards the exploitation of resources.
+The current system is simply called post-capitalistic, and it’s based on the concept of sharing economy which took off around the year two thousand and ninety, with the depletion of Earth’s natural resources.
+It defers from communism in the simple fact that there is no redistribution of wealth but simply a more collaborative approach toward the exploitation of resources.
 It’s rather enhanced capitalism than communism.
-No one is forced to do anything or to give up anything, because liberalism is a key value of society.
-With that in mind, wild capitalism and the correlative destruction of the environment stopped being issues and the meritocratic paradigm fell in disuse.
-Of course, the law of offer and demand on which capitalism is based is still valid today, and that’s why more unpleasant or less popular jobs are paid with more hours of leisure.
-Keeping in mind that we live in a sharing economy, you must realize that most things are for free, that is, available with a subscription fee.
-Everything is by subscription nowadays; there’s nothing that you could buy cash.
+No one is forced to do anything or to give up anything because liberalism is a key value of society.
+With that in mind, wild capitalism and the correlative destruction of the environment stopped being issues and the meritocratic paradigm fell into disuse.
+Of course, the law of supply and demand on which capitalism is based is still valid today, and that’s why more unpleasant or less popular jobs are paid with more hours of leisure.
+Keeping in mind that we live in a sharing economy, you must realize that most things are available unlimitedly with a subscription fee.
+Everything is by subscription nowadays; there’s nothing that you could buy in cash.
 If you think of the ultimate end of capitalism, monopoly will pop up in your mind.
-It happened: All services were monopolized by the second century of the second millennium and a fee was demanded.
-Imagine you ever want to eat, then you need to pay a monthly fee to go to the supermarket, the same as you need to pay a fee if you ever need to go to the hospital.
-At the beginning, these fees were relatively high, but ultimately, they lowered consumption till it stabilized in what we call nowadays in economy: the minimal necessary balance, that is the amount of money that covers all the needs of consumption at the minimal possible price.
+It all happened as predicted: All services were monopolized by the second century of the third millennium and a fee was demanded.
+Imagine that, if you ever want to eat, you need to pay a monthly fee to do your groceries at one of the supermarket chains available in your city, the same as you need to pay an insurance fee if you ever need to go to a hospital.
+In the beginning, these fees were relatively high, but ultimately, they lowered consumption till the situation stabilized in what is nowadays called, in economics: the minimal necessary balance, that is, the amount of money that covers all the needs of consumption at the minimal possible price.
 This state of affairs is logical and easy to imagine.
-Monopoly is actually a good thing, because it regularizes prices.
-Now the only factors are demand, exerted by society, and offer, exerted by the monopolizing company.
-But we must keep in mind that this company is also made up by members of society, who are only reasonable people.
-They want to provide with a service that’s appealing to society but profitable for them, so they trimmed it of its superfluousness.
-We say that the collective economy lowered consumption, but this was rather a cultural process.
-People just gradually stopped consuming superfluous products because it meant more hours of work.
-What really helped lowering consumption was the correction of the distortions of capitalism.
-Offer and demand became more predictable with time so there was less economic speculation: gambling stopped in general, as a pastime and as business.
-Again, this was a cultural change: Life had become more stable.
-There were less and less military conflicts, less and less fatal diseases or accidents.
-Conscientiousness and responsibility started paying off, so gambling was discouraged by society.
-Bravery wasn’t to pick up a gun, but to steadily work the land or contribute to the progress of humanity.
-Even the primitive brain understood this, and women gradually stopped selecting their partners according to stamina and testosterone and inclined towards intellect and harmonious beauty.
+Monopoly is actually a good thing because it regularizes prices.
+Then the only factors are the demand, exerted by society, and the supply, exerted by the monopolizing companies; always keeping in mind that these companies are also made up of members of society, who are reasonable people.
+They wanted to provide services that were useful to society but also profitable for them, so they trimmed them out of their superfluousness.
+In this way, the sharing economy lowered consumption, but this was rather part of a holistic, cultural process.
+Because of health and ethical reasons, people simply diminished their consumption of superfluous products, which also corrected the distortions of capitalism.
+Supply and demand became more predictable with time, so there was less economic speculation: gambling stopped in general, as a pastime as well as a business.
+This came about because life became more stable.
+There were fewer and fewer military conflicts, and fewer and fewer fatal diseases or accidents.
+Conscientiousness and responsibility started paying off, so gambling was discouraged.
+Bravery wasn’t to pick up a gun anymore, but to renewably work the land or contribute to the progress of humanity.
+Our intellect was even able to overrule the primitive brain, and women gradually stopped selecting their partners according to stamina and testosterone and were inclined towards intellect and harmonious beauty.
+This was an important change because women are the selectors of the species, and in this way, they direct the evolutionary path.
 In that sense, we can say that it was an evolutionary change too: We basically stepped up in evolution.

-Currently, I´m on vacations, so I have two months to write this novel.
-I would’ve missed my horses if I stayed home of went away, so I rented a cabin near the riding hall and sometimes I pay a visit.
+Currently, I’m on vacation, so I have lots of free time to write this novel.
+I would’ve missed my horses if I stayed home or went away, so I rented a cabin near the riding hall, and sometimes I pay a visit.
 They help me get the clearness of mind I need to write these pages.